Jumps in Besov spaces and fine properties of Besov and fractional Sobolev functions: Introduction

 Our answer to the above question is negative: the formula in $\eqref{eq:equality8}$ is not true for every function $u\in BV^q(\Omega,\mathbb{R}^d)$.
-Nevertheless, we came into the following theorem which is the main result of this paper:
+Nevertheless, we do have the following theorem which is the main result of this paper:

 \begin{theorem} Let $1\leq q<\infty$, $\Omega\subset \mathbb{R}^N$ be an open set and $u\in BV^q(\Omega,\R^d)$.
 Then,

 \end{theorem}